ranshaa05/BeenThereSnappedThat/README.md

 # BeenThereSnappedThat

 Turn your geotagged photos into interactive trip maps!
-This tool extracts GPS coordinates and timestamps from your photos to create KMZ files that can be viewed in Google Earth.
+This tool extracts GPS coordinates and timestamps from your photos to create KMZ files that can be viewed in Google Earth Pro.

 ## Features